custom-cards/flex-table-card/docs/example-cfg-services.md

 entities specified in the card.
 However, this simple example only works for a single entity.)

 When the state of the light entity changes, the script is refreshed.
-Clicking on the row invokes the more-info dialog, or could call an action using the entity.
+Clicking on the row invokes the more-info dialog for the entity, or you could use tap-actions to call an action using the entity.

 [Return to main README.md](../README.md)